altimmons/LangNotes/Python.md

  Therefore a static method can neither modify object state nor class state.
-Static methods are restricted in what data they can access - and they’re primarily a way to namespace your methods.
+Static methods are restricted in what data they can access - and they're primarily a way to namespace your methods.

  ```py
  class MyClass: